AliChahbandar/Python-Aim-Trainer/README.md

 # Python-Aim-Trainer

 Enhance your aiming skills and precision with the Aim Trainer Game!
 This Pygame-based project is designed to help you improve your accuracy, reflexes, and speed in shooting games.
-Hit targets as they appear and disappear, while tracking your performance metrics to see your progress over time.
+Hit targets as they appear and disappear while tracking your performance metrics to see your progress over time.

 ## Features